 You or another owner of the business can serve as the registered agent for your Arizona LLC, but then your name and address will appear in the state’s public records.
 For privacy reasons and convenience, most small business owners opt to use a commercial provider as their statutory agent.
-We suggest trying IncFile, an online legal service that is licensed to provide registered agent services in all 50 states.
-When you form your LLC on IncFile, they’ll include one year of free registered agent service with your order.
+One such provider is IncFile, an online legal service that is licensed to provide registered agent services in all 50 states.
+When you form your LLC through IncFile, they’ll include one year of free registered agent service with your order.

 Step 3: Obtain Arizona Business Licenses

-The city or county where your company operates might require you to obtain a business license.
-There’s no statewide business license.
-You have to contact your city or county office to learn about local licensing requirements.
+The city or county where your company operates might require you to obtain a business license, but there’s no statewide business license.
+You’ll have to contact your city or county office to learn about local licensing requirements.

-There are a few professions that are regulated at the state level.
+There are a few professions that are regulated at the state level, though.
 These include acupuncturists, chiropractors, barbers, and pharmacists, to name a few.
 If you’re unsure if your industry needs a state or local license, check out the list of Arizona regulatory agencies.

 Step 4: File Your Articles of Organization

-Next, you’ll file your Articles of Organization (Form L010.003) with the Arizona Corporation Commission.
+Next, you’ll file your articles of organization (Form L010.003) with the Arizona Corporation Commission to officially establish your LLC.
 Along with your articles, you have to submit a Statutory Agent Acceptance (Form M002) and Cover Sheet.
 You can either submit these forms by mail or file online.
 The filing fee is $50.